kaitech-corp/xplorchain/README.md

-# Travel-Chain MVP
+# Travel-Chain MVP (Rebranding as Xplorchain)

-Travel-Chain is a NFT market for travel-based, digital art used as digital keychains.
+Xplorchain is a NFT marketplace for travel-based, digital art used as digital keychains.
 This is a MVP.

 ## Features
 (Subject to change/not limited to)

 - Users can earn, buy, sell, and trade Travel-based NFT's.
-- Visually display collection while showing off travel history.
+- Visually display collection while showing off travel history and experiences.
 - Vote on top rated NFT's for location/POI based Tier levels (i.e. Common, Rare, Legendary).
 - Earn "Crew" tokens by traveling and syncing your location with Travel Crew.
 Tokens can be traded for various rewards including Common tiered NTF's.